Xeway/ERC/README.md

 **Type: `uint256`**

-Premium price is the price that option buyer has to pay to option seller to compensate for the risk that the seller takes for issuing the options.
+Premium price is the price that option buyer has to pay to option seller to compensate for the risk that the seller takes for issuing the option.
 Option premium changes depending on various factors, most important ones being the volatility of the underlying token, strike price and the time left for exercising the options.

 **Note that the premium price is set for exercising the total `amount` of options.
-The option buyer may be (depending on the contract implementation) able to buy only fraction of the option tokens and the paid premium price must be adjusted by the contract to reflect it.**
+The buyer MAY be able to buy only fraction of the option tokens and the paid premium price must be adjusted by the contract to reflect it.**

 > Be aware of token decimals!